Chart Color Schemes

 Quindalup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Quindalup, as per the latest Census evaluation, 81.5% of dwellings were houses, with the remaining 18.4% comprising semi-detached, apartments, and other dwellings.
-In comparison, Non-Metro WA had 89.8% houses and 10.1% other dwellings.
-Home ownership in Quindalup stood at 44.4%, with mortgaged dwellings at 35.8% and rented ones at 19.8%.
-The median monthly mortgage repayment was $2,200, higher than Non-Metro WA's average of $1,733.
-The median weekly rent in Quindalup was $400, compared to Non-Metro WA's $360.
-Nationally, Quindalup's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The latest Census evaluation showed that dwelling structures in Quindalup comprised 81.5% houses and 18.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 89.8% houses and 10.1% other dwellings.
+Home ownership in Quindalup was at 44.4%, with the remaining dwellings either mortgaged (35.8%) or rented (19.8%).
+The median monthly mortgage repayment in the area was $2,200, higher than Non-Metro WA's average of $1,733.
+The median weekly rent figure in Quindalup was recorded at $400, compared to Non-Metro WA's $360.
+Nationally, Quindalup's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing